BishopFox/eyeballer/README.md

 Pretty soon, we're going to add this as a TensorFlow DataSet, so you don't need to download this separately like this.
 It'll also let us version the data a bit better.
 But for now, just deal with it.
 There's two things you need from the training data:

-1. `images/` folder, containing all the screenshots
+1. `images/` folder, containing all the screenshots (resized down to 224x140.
+We'll have the full-size images up soon)
 2. `labels.csv` that has all the labels
+3. `bishop-fox-pretrained-v1.h5` A pretrained weights file you can use right out of the box without training.

-Copy both into the root of the Eyeballer code tree.
+Copy all three into the root of the Eyeballer code tree.

 ## Predicting Labels
 To eyeball some screenshots, just run the "predict" mode: